nyu-software-engineering/flask-pymongo-web-app-example/README.md

   - on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=development`.
 - start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
 Visit that address in a web browser.
 - in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=10000`.

+Note that this will run the app only on your own computer.
+Other people will not be able to access it.
+If you want to allow others to access the app running on your local machine, try using the [flask-ngrok](https://pypi.org/project/flask-ngrok/) module.